LewisSarcasm/LewisSarcasm.github.io/posts/2023/Linux_Qemu_Environment_Setup.md

 We can change the parameters within this url to request v4.x and linux-4.10.6.

 Another method of obtaining the linux kernel is through Github ([github](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git)).
-This [github post](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md)on how to setup syzkaller mentions how to use the Github method.
+This [github post](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md) on how to setup syzkaller mentions how to use the Github method.

 **NOTE**: In order to compile Linux 4.10.6, I needed to use Ubuntu 18.06 instead of 20.04.3.
 If you try to build the kernel in the wrong environment, you'll run into errors.